Exhale (Shoop Shoop): Chart performance

-In other countries, the single performed moderately on the chart.
-In the United Kingdom, it debuted at number 11 on the UK Singles Chart for the week dated November 18, 1995.
-The next week it dropped to number sixteen before descending the charts steadily.
+In other countries, the single performed well on the chart.
+In the United Kingdom, it debuted and peaked at number 11 on the UK Singles Chart for the week dated November 18, 1995.
 According to MTV, the single has sold about 100,000 copies in the UK.
 In the Netherlands, "Exhale (Shoop Shoop)" peaked at number seven and stayed on the chart for a total of 11 weeks.
 It made number 79 on the Dutch Singles year-end charts.
 In Australia, the song entered the ARIA Charts at number 30, the week dated December 10, 1995.
-The following week, it ascended to its peak position of number 18, before descending the charts.
+The following week, it ascended to its peak position of number 18.
 In Switzerland, "Exhale" debuted at number 16, the week dated December 10, 1995.
 Three weeks later, it peaked at number 13.
-The song fell to number 16 the next week, and exited the chart at number 49, the week dated March 24, 1996.
 The song also reached number six in Finland and number four in New Zealand, and number 10 in Sweden.
 It peaked within the top 20 of the singles charts in a few other countries: number 15 in Austria, 16 in Belgium (Wallonia) and Ireland, 14 in Norway, and 13 in Switzerland.
-However, in few other countries, the song managed to reach only the top 40; it peaked at number 22 in Belgium (Flanders), 23 in France, and 26 in Germany.
+The single also peaked at number 22 in Belgium (Flanders), 23 in France, and 26 in Germany.